Eric Rush: Retirement

-On retiring from playing in 2005 he became assistant to New Zealand Sevens coach Gordon Tietjens.
+On retiring from playing in 2005.
+Rush became assistant to New Zealand Sevens coach Gordon Tietjens.

 In 2010 Rush became owner operator of the Browns Bay franchise of the New World Supermarket chain and in February 2014 took over the New World store in Kaikohe.
 On 17 September 2017 Rush took over ownership of New World, Regent in Whangarei.

 In 2020, he completed season 1 of Match Fit, and revealed he had hip and knee replacements.
 Despite that, his metabolic age was 40 as a 58-year-old, the oldest member of the playing squad, and was by far the fittest player in the team.
 However, he had been sidelined with heel spur since week 2.